Inspectable Arithmetic for the TFSA vs RRSP vs FHSA Calculator (Canada)

 - RRSP and FHSA refunds are either treated as immediately spent (default) or reinvested in a TFSA-like bucket; actual tax timing and withholding are more complex in practice.

-- FHSA modeling uses only the annual room you specify; lifetime FHSA contribution caps, carry-forward mechanics, and detailed withdrawal conditions are not modeled.
+- FHSA modeling enforces the annual room you specify (default $8,000) and a $40,000 lifetime contribution cap per person; growth inside the FHSA does not count toward that cap.
+Contribution carry-forward and detailed withdrawal conditions beyond the home-qualified toggle are not modeled.

 - Non-registered (taxable) accounts are not included in this version; it is an account-to-account comparison between registered options.